 - Staff and parents/carers will work together to support pupils identified as having additional needs. - Parents/carers will be involved at all stages of the education planning process.
-An appointment will be made by the class teacher to meet all parents/ carers whose children are being recorded as having additional needs.
-The INCO / SENCO will attend this meeting if appropriate. - At review meetings with parents/carers we try to always make sure that the child's strengths as well as weaknesses are discussed.
-Where we make suggestions as to how parents/carers can help at home, these are specific and achievable and that all parents/carers go away from the meeting clear about the action to be taken and the way in which outcomes will be monitored and reviewed. - Parents/carers are always invited to contribute their views to the review process and idea and materials for supporting learning at home will be discussed.
-All IEPs and reviews will be copied and sent to parents/carers after meetings. - Curriculum workshops are offered for parents/carers to attend. - Parents'/carers' evenings provide regular opportunities to discuss concerns and progress.
+An appointment will be made by the class teacher to meet all parents/ care's whose children are being recorded as having additional needs.
+The INCO will attend this meeting if appropriate. - At review meetings with parents/carers we try to always make sure that the child's strengths as well as weaknesses are discussed.
+Where we make suggestions as to how parents/carers can help at home, these are specific and achievable and that all parents/carers go away from the meeting clear about the action to be taken and the way in which outcomes will be monitored and reviewed. - Parents/carers work collaboratively as part of the review process and idea and materials for supporting learning at home will be discussed.
+All IEPs and reviews will be copied and sent to parents/carers after meetings. - Parents'/carers evenings provide regular opportunities to discuss concerns and progress.
 Parents/carers are able to make other appointments on request. - Regular communication between school and home will ensure that concerns are promptly acted on.
-If this is not the case, parents/carers are able to make a complaint by contacting the Headteacher or, if this fails to resolve the issues, the Local Advisory Board (LAB).
+If this is not the case, parents/carers are able to make a complaint by contacting the Head of School or, if this fails to resolve the issues, the Local Advisory Board (LAB).
 Our complaints procedures, available from the school office, sets out the steps in making a complaint in more detail.